Review of Castor and Pollux Organix

-Castor and Pollux Organix Tiny Feasts Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Castor and Pollux Organix Tiny Feasts Dog Food receives the Advisor’s top rating of 5 stars.

-The Castor and Pollux Organix Tiny Feasts product line includes 6 dog food cups.
+The Castor and Pollux Organix Tiny Feasts product line includes the 6 dog food cups listed below.

-- Organix Tiny Feasts Organic Chicken Recipe Grain Free (5 stars) [M]
+Organix Tiny Feasts Organic Chicken Recipe Grain Free

 Canned Dog Food